With a population of over 2 million, New Mexico has an astonishing number of ghost towns.

-Founded in 1901, Dawson, New Mexico became a coal mining town after John Barkley Dawson sold his coal-rich ranch land to the Dawson Fuel Company.
-By 1905, the town’s population was near 2,000 and even had a railway connecting Dawson and Tucumcari.
+Founded in 1901, Dawson, New Mexico, became a coal mining town after John Barkley Dawson sold his coal-rich ranch land to the Dawson Fuel Company.
+By 1905, the town’s population was nearly 2,000, and a railway connected Dawson and Tucumcari.

 Red Hill, New Mexico

-Located on the western border in an area known as the Quemado volcanic field, is the town of Red Hill, New Mexico.
+The town of Red Hill, New Mexico, is located on the western border in an area known as the Quemado volcanic field.
 Red Hill’s town started with a gold rumor in 1836 when a prospector narrowly made it into Pinos Altos’ village after receiving multiple arrow wounds that left him near death.

 Before dying, he briefly described the area where he came from as a red hill surrounded by gold.
 The people listening to the prospector’s claim opened his knapsack to find a fortune in gold.
-Very few details outside of the red hill and the gold were shared as the prospector died from his wounds.
+Few details outside the red hill and the gold were shared as the prospector died from his wounds.